Professional Development Coordinators

 American Business Collaboration (ABC), Child Care Matters (CCM), Department of Human Services (DHS) & The Office of Child Development and Early Learning (OCDEL), Focus on Our Future, York County, Heinz Endowments, Pennsylvania Home-Based Child Care Provider Association (PHBCCPA), School District of Philadelphia, Terri Lynn Lokoff Child Care Foundation (TLLCCF), United Way of Greater Lehigh Valley, Wawa Corporation

 Rising Stars Funding Program

-The Rising STARS Tuition Assistance Program pays 95% of tuition costs for eligible college coursework taken by early learning professionals, with a maximum benefit of $8,000 per individual each fiscal year (July 1 through June 30).
-Tuition costs net of other funding sources such as scholarships, stipends, discounts or grants (except the Pell Grant) are used to determine the amount of assistance.
+The Rising STARS Tuition Assistance Program pays 95% of tuition costs and fees for eligible college coursework taken by early learning professionals, with a maximum benefit of $8,000 per individual each fiscal year (July 1 through June 30).
+Tuition costs and fees net of other funding sources such as scholarships, stipends, discounts or grants (except the Pell Grant) are used to determine the amount of assistance.
 It is recommended completed applications be submitted at least four weeks prior to the start of the course, or prior to the tuition due date, whichever is first.
-Submit your completed application by June 30, 2021, for consideration.
+Submit your completed application by June 30, 2022, for consideration.